wp-plugins/gotmls/readme.txt

 = How do I know if any of the "Potential Threats" are dangerous? =

 Click on the linked filename to examine it, then click each numbered link above the file content box to highlight the suspicious code.
 If you cannot tell whether or not the code is malicious just leave it alone or ask someone else to look at it for you.
 If you find that it is malicious please send me a copy of the file so that I can add it to my definition update as a "Know Threat", then it can be automatically removed.

-= Why does the wp-login.php file show up as a vulnerability (even on a fresh install of WordPress)? =

-The WordPress Login page is susceptible to a brute-force attack (just like any other login page).
-These types of attacks are becoming more prevalent these days and can sometimes cause your server to become slow or unresponsive, even if the attacks do not succeed in gaining access to your site.
-This plugin can apply a patch that will block access to the WordPress Login page whenever this type of attack is detected.
-For more information on this subject [read my blog](http://gotmls.net/tag/wp-login-php/).

 = What if the scan gets stuck part way through? =